 If you did not indicate exact dates of your intended visit when the nomination was made, please inform the William Evans Fellowship Administrator when dates are finalised.

 If you need to change your visit dates, please inform your host.
 If the change is minimal, (within one month of the original dates), and is within the teaching semester, there should not be any problems.
-However, if the dates of the visit change significantly, it will be referred to the Deputy Vice-Chancellor (Academic and International) for consideration.
+However, if the dates of the visit change significantly, it will be referred to the Deputy Vice-Chancellor (Academic) for consideration.